Design and Beam Test Results for the 2D Projective sPHENIX Electromagnetic Calorimeter Prototype

 The differences in the resolution results can be minimized by making a cut at the center of the towers, where the energy collection is most efficient.
 Figure \ref{resolution_2es_w_clusterhodosim_hodcut21} shows the linearity and resolution results using a 1.0$\times$0.5 cm$^2$ cut at the center of the towers.
 This figure shows better agreement between data and simulations.
 Table \ref{fit_constants_2x1} shows the corresponding linearity and resolution fit constants.

+Additionally, Figure \ref{resolution_2es_w_clusterhodosim_hodcut5} shows that for energies below 15 GeV the energy resolution for Towers A and B generally agree within the statistical uncertainties, while for higher energies the resolution is consistently larger for Tower B than for Tower A. The disagreement between the resolution of the towers above 15 GeV is observed for both the hodoscope-based and cluster-based results of Figure \ref{resolution_2es_w_clusterhodosim_hodcut5} and contributes to the fit constants of Table \ref{fit_constants_5x5}.
+However, this disagreement is not observed when a cut at the center of the towers is used, as shown in Figure \ref{resolution_2es_w_clusterhodosim_hodcut21} and Table \ref{fit_constants_2x1}.

 Comparing the 2018 results to the 2016 results of reference \cite{Aidala:2017rvg}, the resolution improved for energies in the range 2 to 8 GeV.
 In terms of the resolution fit, the $1/\sqrt{E}$ term of the resolution decreased by approximately 2.5$\%$ and the constant term increased by approximately 0.7$\%$.
 Furthermore, the linearity improved by approximately 1$\%$ in the 2018 prototype with respect to the 2016 prototype.